liferay/liferay-docs/develop/tutorials/articles/form-navigation/01-extending-form-navigators-with-new-sections-and-categories.markdown

 Make sure your class also extends it if you use a JSP to render the form page.
 The `BaseJSPFormNavigatorEntry` base class integrates the entry's JSP with the form navigator you target.
-You can optionally use a template language to render the form page, as long as you render it in the implementation of `BaseJSPFormNavigatorEntry`'s `include` method.
+You can optionally use a template language to render the form page, as long as you render it your implementation of `BaseJSPFormNavigatorEntry`'s `include` method.

 Above the class declaration is a `@Component` annotation that registers the